From £133,1207

 The steering is a particular highlight.
 The engineers have chosen a fairly calm ratio and resisted making it too heavy.
 It just feels very intuitive and subtly feeds back information about grip levels through the thin rim of the steering wheel.

-We’ve yet to drive the Folgore or Grancabrio in the UK, but both impressed in the hills of Italy.
+We've yet to drive the Folgore in the UK, but were moderately impressed by it in Italy.
 The air suspension feels slightly firmer but remains impressively comfortable.
 The differences between its drive modes are even bigger than in the Trofeo.

 Track notes